 Research Expenditures

-Provost Sue Phillips distributed data collected by the National Science Foundation on research expenditures at UAlbany and peer institutions.
-There was some brief discussion, but the data proved difficult to interpret, so more detailed discussion was postponed until clarification can be obtained on the scope and content of the survey.
+Provost Sue Phillips distributed data provided by the Vice President for Research, collected by the National Science Foundation on research expenditures at UAlbany and peer institutions.
+Further clarification was needed on the scope and content of the survey.